Longest minimal length partitions: Numerical modeling

 An alternative way of handling the constraint during the optimization process is to project the initial vector on the constraint and project the gradient onto the hyperplane $\bo x \cdot \bo m = 0$ at each iteration.
 This can simply be done by using $c=0$ in the relation above.
 Such a modification of the gradient allows us to use efficient \emph{black-box} optimization toolboxes, since quasi-Newton algorithms like LBFGS will perform updates based on a number of gradients stored in memory.
 If these gradients verify $\bo x \cdot \bo m=0$, the integral constraint will be preserved throughout the optimization process.

 {\bf Projection for multiple phases.} In the case of partitions projections on the integral constraints were already proposed in \cite{oudet} (when using finite differences) and in \cite{bogosel_oudet_manifolds} (when using finite elements).
 A drawback of using orthogonal projections parallel to the vector $\bo m$ is the fact that the vector $\bo u$ is modified almost everywhere in the domain $\Omega$, which also includes the regions where it is $0$ or $1$.
 As observed in \cite{many_cells}, this can cause resulting optimal densities to be non-zero at interfaces between two cells and at triple points.
-The solution proposed was to use instead projections parallel to $\sqrt{2W(u_i)}$, which basically consists in modifying the function $u_i$ only where it is different from $0$ or $1$.
+The solution proposed was to use instead projections parallel to $\sqrt{2W(u_i)}$.
+It is possible to note that, using this method, the functions $u_i$ are mainly modified only at the interface of transition between $0$ or $1$.

 Let us now describe the construction of the projection algorithm on the constraints

 with the compatibility condition $\sum c_i =1$.
 Consider $\lambda \in H^1(\Omega)$ and $(\mu_i) \in \Bbb{R}^n$ and perform the transformation